 This is just the crudest estimation.
-One could obtain a better estimation given a faster (than exponential) decayed $P_\vx$ for some $P(\vk)$.
-From another point of view, this argument gives a refinement of Proposition 1 in Sec.~\ref{sec-lowerbound}: not only $P_\vx$ cannot simultaneously vanish for large $\vx$, but it cannot decay faster than a bound setted by $\epsilon(c,N)$.
-We don't know what $\epsilon(c,N)$ is exactly.
+One could obtain a better estimation given a faster (than exponential) decayed.
+From another point of view, this argument gives a refinement of Proposition 1 in Sec.~\cite{supp}: Not only $P_\vx$ cannot simultaneously vanish for large $\vx$, but it cannot decay faster than a bound set by $\epsilon(c,N)$.
+We do not know what $\epsilon(c,N)$ is exactly.
 If we assume $\epsilon(c,N)\sim e^{-\beta\sqrt{N}}$, then Eq.~\eqref{eq-Dbound2} tells us $N_n\gtrsim n^2$ (ignore all the coefficients).
-Note again that this is not a proved bound of $N_n$: if $\epsilon$ decays faster, $N_n$ grows more slowly.
+Note again that this is not a proven bound of $N_n$: If $\epsilon$ decays faster, $N_n$ grows more slowly.

 Part of our conclusions can be understood from another way.
-It was shown in Ref.~\onlinecite{mera-peps} that a MERA with bounded bond dimension $D_M$ (they use $\chi_M$) can be mapped into a PEPS with bounded bond dimension $D_P$ which is a polynomial of $D_M$ and independent of the system size and the number of layers (they call this property \emph{efficiency}).
-One can generalize their proof to the case of infinite-size MERA, and hence obtain an infinite-size PEPS with bounded bond dimension and no ``input" (since it comes from an infinite layer which has no ``input" on the top).
-However, according to Ref.~\onlinecite{dubail-read,cirac-peps}, PEPS (with no input) cannot generate exact ground states of gapped, local parent Hamiltonians.
-So we conclude that no infinite-layer MERA with bounded bond dimension could represent a gapped chiral state.
-Compared to the above argument, the treatment in our article emphasizes on the renormalization point of view where MERA orginates from.
+It was shown in Ref.~\onlinecite{mera-peps} that a MERA with a bounded bond dimension $D_M$ (they use $\chi_M$) can be mapped into a PEPS with a bounded bond dimension $D_P$ which is a polynomial of $D_M$ and independent of the system size and the number of layers (they call this property \emph{efficiency}).
+One can generalize their proof to the case of infinite-size MERA, and hence obtain an infinite-size PEPS with bounded bond dimension and no ``input" on the top.
+However, according to Refs.~\cite{dubail-read,cirac-peps}, PEPS (with no input) cannot generate exact ground states of gapped, local parent Hamiltonians.
+So, we conclude that no infinite-layer MERA with a bounded bond dimension could represent a gapped chiral state.
+Compared to the above argument, our treatment here emphasizes the renormalization point of view from where MERA originates.

 At last, we mention some possible generalizations.
-In this article, we focused on the 2D non-interacting translational invariant chiral states.
-The generalization to higher dimensions are straightforward: in $d$ dimension, we need $s>d$ to guarantee both the monotonicity and the convergence in the proof of the theorem.
+Here, we focused on the 2D noninteracting translationally invariant chiral states.
+In $d$ dimension, we need $s>d$ to guarantee both the monotonicity and a convergence in the proof of the theorem.